Paschaline12/airbnb-clone-project/README.md

 - **Developer Tools:** [Visual Studio Code, Git Bash, Docker (optional)] – streamlining the development process.

 ---
+## Technology Stack

+This project is built using a modern technology stack that ensures scalability, reliability, and maintainability.
+Below are the key technologies and their roles:

+- **Django:** A high-level Python web framework used to build the backend logic, handle requests, and manage data through models and views.
+- **PostgreSQL:** A powerful open-source relational database system used for storing, querying, and managing structured project data.
+- **GraphQL:** A query language for APIs that allows clients to request only the data they need, making communication between the frontend and backend more efficient.
+- **HTML5 & CSS3:** Provide the structure and styling of the application’s user interface.
+- **JavaScript (ES6+):** Adds interactivity and dynamic behavior to the frontend, improving user experience.
+- **Docker:** Used to containerize the application, ensuring consistency across development, testing, and production environments.
+- **Git & GitHub:** Version control and collaboration tools to track code changes and manage contributions from the development team.

 ## UI/UX Design Planning